Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/3-Consensus-Authoring-slides.md

 - Incentives for honesty are not always clear

 Notes:
 Does anything bad happen if they misbehave?
+Not inherently.
+We will need an incentive for that.

 ---